TritonDataCenter/java-manta/README.md

 ## Configuration

-Configuration can be done through both system properties or environment variables, with the environment taking precedence over system properties.
-Listed below are the minimum configuration options you'll need to get started.
+Configuration can be done through system properties or environment variables.
+Listed below are the most commonly used configuration options:

 | Default                              | System Property                    | Environment Variable           |
 |--------------------------------------|------------------------------------|--------------------------------|